tonitech/vpn/intl.en-US/IPsec-VPN Quick Start/Configure a VPC-to-VPC connection.md

 4. Configure the IPsec connection according to the following information:
     -   **Name**: Enter a name for the IPsec connection.

-    -   **VPN Gateway**： Select the created VPN Gateway.
+    -   **VPN Gateway**: Select the created VPN Gateway.
 In this tutorial, the VPN gateway vpn-xxxxxqwj of VPC1 is selected.

     -   **Customer Gateway**: Select the customer gateway created by using the public IP address of the peer VPN gateway.
 In this tutorial, the customer gateway user\_VPC2 of VPC2 is selected.